 The certification exam can be taken at a testing center or scheduled as an online proctored exam.

 Test results are reported as a score between 100 and 1000.
 The minimum passing score for most sections is 75%.
 However, for a few sections, the minimum passing score is 68%.
 The overall minimum passing scoreis 720.

 The score report contains a table the breaks down the candidate’s performance at each section level.
 This information is designed to provide general feedback for each section.
 The examination uses a compensatory scoring model, which means that the candidate does not need to “pass” the individual sections, and only the overall examination score is considered.

-Pluralsight is in process of creating labs for AWS that will be available to developers.
-However, there is also a designed learning path that covers all the topics required for the certification.
+Pluralsight has designed a learning path that covers all the topics required for the certification.
 The AWS Certified SysOps Administrator – Associate (SOA-C01) learning path at Pluralsight consists of 21 courses.
 I highly recommend going through this learning path to prepare for the exam.
-Once you have taken all the courses in the learning path, be sure to take the Kaplan Practice Tests, which are linked in the same learning path from Pluralsight.
+Once you have taken all the courses in the learning path, be sure to take the CyberVista Practice Tests, which are linked in the same learning path from Pluralsight.

 The high adoption rate of AWS cloud services by organizations around the globe has translated into top salaries for some IT professionals choosing to pursue these certifications.

 According to the Global Knowledge 2019 IT Skills and Salary Survey, out of 12,271 IT professionals, 1,011 respondents said they hold an AWS certification.
 The average salary of an AWS-certified IT professional is $130,610.

 Review the AWS Certified SysOps Administrator - Associate (SOA-C01) Exam Guide a day or two before the certification day.
 This will help you to review the exam topics and ensure that none of the topics are a surprise.